lazy-fortran/gfortran-testsuite/README.md

 The script:
 1. Clones or updates a shallow GCC clone in `.gcc-upstream/`
 2. Syncs all Fortran test files preserving directory structure
+3. Syncs DejaGnu infrastructure and contrib scripts
-3. Optionally creates a commit with the GCC commit reference
+4. Optionally creates a commit with the GCC commit reference

 ## Test File Extensions